Toxocious/toxocious.github.io/README.md

 ```

 # Adding Blog Blogs
-Adding a blog blog is as easy as adding a new folder that contains a Markdown file to the `./public/blog` directory.
+Adding a blog post is as easy as adding a new folder that contains a Markdown file to the `./public/blog` directory.

 File names must match the title listed in the Markdown file, but with spaces replaced to be hyphens.

-An example for a new blog blog in the `./public/blog` directory would look like something like this:
+An example for a new blog post in the `./public/blog` directory would look like something like this:
 ```
 ├─── public
 │   └─── blog